PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 - Stop the reaction with 30 μl of EGTA pH 8 0.5 M , incubate 5 min on ice.
 - Centrifuge 3-5 min at 4°C at top speed,
 - Recover the supernatant (= soluble chromatin),
-- Repeat the centrifugation to remove as much as possible the undigested genomic DNA.
+- Repeat the centrifugation to remove as much as possible the unsolubilized genomic material.
 - Quantify the 2µL of your chromatin (with [QuBit](QuBit.md), following the QuBit kit protocol).
 You may need to dilute an aliquot of the chromatin beforehand.

 (Possibility of storing -80 ° C at this stage, but for the ChIP it is better to avoid the thawing steps).